-According to what explained above regarding the role of financial factors, the introduction of unemployment benefits leads to an increase of both the mean firm leverage and the mean bank exposure; moreover, for every level of both firm leverage and bank exposure we clearly observe a lower rate of unemployment, as shown in Figures 2 and 3.
+According to what explained above regarding the role of financial factors, the introduction of unemployment benefits leads to an increase of both the mean firm leverage and the mean bank exposure; moreover, for every level of both firm leverage and bank exposure we clearly observe a lower rate of unemployment, as shown in Figures 4 and 5.
 Another relevant aspect is the non-linear relationship that emerges in the figures.
-For relatively high levels of firm leverage the unemployment rate tends to be smaller and less volatile; however, for largest values of the firm leverage (above 2) the negative relation with the unemployment rate tends to disappear (Figure 2).
-As for banks, starting from low levels, an increase of bank exposure Figure 2: Average unemployment rate and mean firm leverage: Monte Carlo simulations for the baseline model ("'circle"') and the unemployment benefit scenario ("'star"').

-reduces the rate of unemployment; instead, for high levels of bank exposure (above 5) a further increase makes the unemployment higher.
-In other words, if banks increase their exposure enlarging credit to firms, the latter hire more workers and the unemployment rate decresses.
-But, when the exposure of banks becomes "excessive" this leads to instability (more defaults) and the rate of unemployment may increase (Figure 3).
+For relatively high levels of firm leverage the unemployment rate tends to be smaller and less volatile; however, for largest values of the firm leverage (above 2) the negative relation with the unemployment rate tends to disappear (Figure 4).
+As for banks, starting from low levels, an increase of bank exposure reduces the rate of unemployment; instead, for high levels of bank exposure (above 5) a further increase makes the unemployment higher.
+In other words, if banks increase their exposure enlarging credit to firms, the latter hire more workers and the unemployment rate decreases.
+But, when the exposure of banks becomes "excessive" this leads to instability (more defaults) and the rate of unemployment may increase (Figure 5).
 Moreover, in the UB scenario the relationship between the financial factors and the unemployment rate is flatter and less volatile.
 This confirms that the government intervention through UB reduces the unemployment rate and stabilizes the macroeconomy.